techfleetworks/skills-and-practices-framework/README.md

 ## For Teams
 For a team, the framework works as a shared language and a mirror.
 It gives everyone the same words for the work, so less time gets lost to confusion about who does what.
 It makes the invisible practices visible, so a team can look at how they work together, which usually gets ignored in favor of what they ship.
 And it gives a team a way to see its own growth over time, across both skills and practices.

+## For Hiring Managers at Companies
+For people hiring roles, use this data to guide your new job requirements based on standards that the best teams in the world have set over time.
+This data represents a flexible way to build jobs and work culture in your organization.
+Build consistency, accuracy, and visibility in your positions that people can quickly act on.

 # How To Use This Framework